LaxarJS/ax-tooltip-control/README.md

 # AxTooltipControl

-> An AngularJS directive wrapper for the Bootstrap tooltip component, for use in LaxarJS widgets
+> Wraps the Bootstrap tooltip component as an AngularJS directive, for LaxarJS widgets.

 ## Installation